bette/engineering-management/README.md

   - What are we currently not doing as a company that you feel we should do?
   - Do you have the opportunity to do what you do best every day?

-### Antipatterns

-- [Seven Deadly Diseases of Management](https://deming.org/explore/seven-deadly-diseases), Dr. Deming.
-Great video as well.
-I don't necessarily agree with everything but Deming is still one of the great management thinker.

 ### Biases

 - 📖 [Thinking, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) by Daniel Kahneman and published in 2012 is already a classic.
 It offers a whirling tour into our biases and the limits of human judgment.
 Truly amazing read.